Federal Trial Status Hearing: Next Thursday, August 6th,

-Click on the video below to access a playlist in which you can view the entire FAN Q&A TSCA Fluoride Trial video series in one location.
+Click on the video to access a playlist in which you can view the entire FAN Q&A TSCA Fluoride Trial video series in one location.
 Here we answered questions about the potential rulings, outcomes, the science presented at trial, and what a victory could mean for US states and other countries.

 Click on the video below to access a playlist in which you can view the entire FAN General Q&A video series in one location.
 Here we answered questions about transdermal absorption, reducing exposure, levels in beverage products, how to end the practice locally, and much more.

-More Public Health Warnings About Fluoridatio
+More Public Health Warnings About Fluoridation

 A fantastic editorial was published in the journal Public Health Nursing last week entitled, “Water Fluoridation: When current research contradicts public practices.”
 The author of the opinion piece was Azita Amiri, PhD, RN, a nurse scientist and Assistant Professor at the University of Alabama’s College of Nursing and a Bloomberg Fellow at the John Hopkins Bloomberg School of Public Health.